Meet00732/Image-Processing-Application/res/README.md

 - **`rgbSplitCommand(String redImageName, String greenImageName, String blueImageName, String imageName)`:** Splits an image into its RGB components.

-#### ImageModel Class
+### ImageModel Class
 **Package:** `model`

-The `ImageModel` class serves as a container and manipulator for multiple `Image` objects.
-It allows for the execution of various image processing commands on these images, such as combining color channels, applying filters, or performing transformations like flips or rotations.
-It also provides methods to check the existence of images and retrieve them based on their names.

-**Methods:**
+The `ImageModel` class represents a model for managing and manipulating images.
+It implements the `ImageModelInterface` and provides various methods for image processing and manipulation.

+- **`redComponentCommand(String imageName, String destinationImageName)`:** Extracts the red component of the specified image, creating a new image with only the red component.

+- **`greenComponentCommand(String imageName, String destinationImageName)`:** Extracts the green component, creating a new image with only the green component.

+- **`blueComponentCommand(String imageName, String destinationImageName)`:** Extracts the blue component, creating a new image with only the blue component.

+- **`valueComponentCommand(String imageName, String destinationImageName, Optional<Double> splitPercentage)`:** Creates a new image where all color components (red, green, and blue) have the same value.

+- **`intensityComponentCommand(String imageName, String destinationImageName, Optional<Double> splitPercentage)`:** Creates a grayscale intensity image.

+- **`lumaComponentCommand(String imageName, String destinationImageName, Optional<Double> splitPercentage)`:** Transforms to represent the luma (brightness) of the image.

+- **`brightenCommand(String imageName, String destinationImageName, int increment)`:** Brightens the image by adding a specified increment to the pixel color components.

-- **`combineCommand(String imageRedName, String imageGreenName, String imageBlueName, String destinationImageName)`:** Combines three separate images representing the red, green, and blue color channels into a single color image.
+- **`combineCommand(String imageRed, String imageGreen, String imageBlue, String imageName)`:** Combines three images (red, green, blue channels) into one color image.

-- **`blurCommand(String imageName, String destinationImageName)`:** Applies a blur filter to an image, producing a blurred version of the original.
+- **`blurCommand(String imageName, String destinationImageName)`:** Applies a blur filter.

-- **`sharpenCommand(String imageName, String destinationImageName)`:** Applies a sharpening filter to an image, enhancing its sharpness.
+- **`sharpenCommand(String imageName, String destinationImageName, Optional<Double> splitPercentage)`:** Enhances sharpness using a sharpening filter.

-- **`sepiaCommand(String imageName, String destinationImageName)`:** Applies a sepia tone filter to an image, giving it a warm brownish tint.
+- **`sepiaCommand(String imageName, String destinationImageName, Optional<Double> splitPercentage)`:** Applies a sepia tone, giving the image a brownish tint.

-- **`verticalFlipCommand(String imageName, String destinationImageName)`:** Flips an image vertically and stores the result in a new image.
+- **`verticalFlipCommand(String imageName, String destinationImageName)`:** Flips the image vertically.

-- **`horizontalFlipCommand(String imageName, String destinationImageName)`:** Flips an image horizontally and stores the result in a new image.
+- **`horizontalFlipCommand(String imageName, String destinationImageName)`:** Flips the image horizontally.

-- **`rgbSplitCommand(String redImageName, String greenImageName, String blueImageName, String imageName)`:** Splits an image into its red, green, and blue components, storing each as a separate image.

-- **`imageExists(String imageName)`:** Checks if an image with the specified name exists in the model.
+- **`imageExists(String imageName):`** Checks if an image with the specified name exists.

-- **`getImage(String imageName)`:** Retrieves the `Image` object associated with the given image name.
+- **`getImage(String imageName):`** Retrieves the Image object associated with a given name.

+- **`rgbSplitCommand(String redImageName, String greenImageName, String blueImageName, String imageName)`:** Splits an image into its RGB components.

+- **`compressImage(String imageName, String destinationImageName, double percentage)`:** Compresses the specified image using the Haar Wavelet Transform with the given compression percentage.

+- **`histogramCommand(String imageName, String destinationImageName)`:** Displays the histogram of the specified image.

-- **`addImage(String imageName, Image image)`:** Adds an `Image` object to the model under the specified image name.
+- **`colorCorrectionCommand(String imageName, String destinationImageName, Optional<Double> splitPercentage)`:** Applies color correction to the specified image.

+- **`levelsAdjustmentCommand(int b, int m, int w, String imageName, String destinationImageName, Optional<Double> splitPercentage)`:** Adjusts the levels of the specified image.

 ---